2 December in Indian and World History

 Preeti Ganguly (17 May 1953 – 2 December 2012) was a character actress in Hindi cinema, who played several comic roles in Bollywood in the 1970s and 1980s.
 She died on 2 December 2012 in Mumbai.

-Deven Verma (23 October 1937 – 2 December 2014), a famous comedian of Hindi films in Indian cinema.
-He won everyone’s heart with his brilliant comedic performances in Hindi films.
+Deven Verma (23 October 1937 – 2 December 2014), was a famous comedian of Hindi films in Indian cinema.
+He won everyone’s hearts with his brilliant comedic performances in Hindi films.
 Deven Verma acted in about 149 films.
 ‘Golmaal’, ‘Angoor’, ‘Khatta Meetha’, ‘Nastik’, ‘Rang Birangi’ etc. were one of the big films of his career.
 He also produced and directed a few films including ‘Besharam’.
 He was also awarded the Filmfare Award for Best Comedian for the films ‘Chori Mera Kaam’, ‘Chor Ke Ghar Chor’ and ‘Angoor’.
 He died on 2 December 2014 in Pune, Maharashtra.

 Read More: 30 December in Indian and World History

-Notable events on 2 December in Indian and World history
+Notable events on 2 December in Indian and World History

 2 December 1848 – France Joseph became the first Austrian emperor.